What Does Christmas in Vietnam Look Like?

 What Christmas song is popular in Vietnam?

-There are many Christmas songs in Vietnam that go along with the years and generations.
-Prominent among them is the song: “Bài Thánh Ca Buồn” (Sad Hymn), author: Nguyen Vu, the best performing singer is Dam Vinh Hung.
+Many Christmas songs in Vietnam go along with the years and generations.
+Prominent among them is the song: “Bài Thánh Ca Buồn” (Sad Hymn), the author Nguyen Vu, and the best performing singer is Dam Vinh Hung.

 Please listen to this melody song!